espadrine/espadrine.github.com/blog/src/sometimes-rewriting-in-another-language-works.md

 Many [bloggers][blog1] have [tried][blog2] their [hand][blog3] at
 [optimal][blog4] strategies.
-While skimming through them, it felt like each approach had issues.
+At the time, While skimming through them, it felt like each approach had issues.
 That motivated me to add to the pile of suboptimal techniques with my own, hopefully less flawed, algorithm.